joselclee/remix/README.md

 # remix
-Application that uses Spotify's API and a deep learning model to recommend new songs that might appeal to the user.
+Application that uses Spotify's API and a content-filtering based recommender system to recommend new songs that might appeal to the user.
 ### Planned Features:
 <ul>
   <li>Spotify Login and playlist(s) linking.</li>